Karen Pollock Bsc (Hons) MBACP

 Hello, and thank you for reading my profile.

-I see the job of a therapist as being creating a space where the client can explore what matters to them, a safe, non judgemental space which belongs to the client.
+I see the job of a therapist as being creating a space where the client can explore what matters to them, a safe, non judgmental space which belongs to the client.
 I use a number of interventions, as appropriate, such as journaling, mindfulness, art therapy, stone work and other gestalt techniques.
 In many ways I see myself as a facilitator or guide on a journey the client has embarked on.

 Clients tell me they value my down to earth attitude, my open mindedness, my compassion, and that I do not "seem like a therapist".
 I do not believe I am an expert who can tell you what to do.
 I am a trained professional who can walk alongside you and use my expertise to help you work out the issues that matter to you.

 I offer online therapy, which can be particularly useful to a number of people, either because of time, location, other commitments, disability, and convenience.
 Sessions can take place either via webcam, or instant messaging.
 I work with clients from across the world, often expats who cannot find a therapist where they are based.

 Sessions last for 50 minutes, usually take place weekly, and whether in person or online I adhere to the values, and ethical framework of the BACP.
 A copy of this, and their complaints procedure are available upon request.
 I am also fully insured and have a DBS check.